shanejp76/Stock-Forecasting-Tool/docs/AI_ASSISTANT_NOTES.md

 ### Chat Session Closing
 When user indicates they are closing the chat:
+1. **Clean Up Temporary Files**: Delete or move test files, demo scripts, and temporary development files to maintain workspace organization
-1. **Create Commit Message**: Generate a descriptive commit message for all changes made during the session
+2. **Create Commit Message**: Generate a descriptive commit message for all changes made during the session
-2. **Update Roadmap**: Modify docs/MODERNIZATION_ROADMAP.md to reflect progress and status changes
+3. **Update Roadmap**: Modify docs/MODERNIZATION_ROADMAP.md to reflect progress and status changes
-3. **Update Requirements**: Update requirements.txt with any new Python packages installed
+4. **Update Requirements**: Update requirements.txt with any new Python packages installed
-4. **Environment Variables**: Update .env.example if new environment variables were added
+5. **Environment Variables**: Update .env.example if new environment variables were added
-5. **Summary**: Provide brief summary of accomplishments and next recommended steps
+6. **Summary**: Provide brief summary of accomplishments and next recommended steps

 ### Change Management
 - Always use tools to make file changes rather than displaying code